cxw620/rust-polyglot/docs/macros.rst

 It can arbitrarily modify the tokens as they pass through, and/or generate new tokens.
-There are libraries to parsing the token stream into an AST representation of Rust, and for quasiquoting.
+There are libraries for parsing the token stream into an AST representation of Rust, and for quasiquoting.